ColOfAbRiX/the-road-to-fp/00_introduction.md

 understanding and intuition behind each of them and also what real world problems they solve.
 I will only assume that the reader is already well grounded in other programming paradigms.

+On the other hand I will assume that you area already a developer and know how to do your job, that you aware and apply good coding principle and that you strive for high quality.
+I will assume you are familiar with Scala and that the syntax is not new to you but I will explain the syntax and mechanics of what is needed for functional programming.

 Overall, what I want the reader to achieve is:

-* to be familiar in most of the FP concepts and know their purpose, from the simplest to the more advanced ones;
+* to be familiar with most of the FP concepts and know their purpose, from the simplest to the more advanced ones;
 * become autonomous and be able to use online material;
-* write functional code in Scala;
+* write purely functional code in Scala;
 * be able to use the most common FP libraries.

 ## Why Scala

 Why Scala....
 For a few reasons.

-I like the JVM, it's a solid and tested platform that's been around for several years, it has great adoption on the market and it will keep this position for many years to come thanks to Java.
-Scala and Java can exchange libraries and this is a big kickstart for Scala because of the vast code base already available.
-I (mostly) like its syntax, its terseness and expressive power, I like the language features.
-I like the community around it and the problems that are solved by languages like Scala.
+I like the JVM, it's a solid and tested platform that's been around for several years, I worked with it in the past years and I ended up appreciating its features, it has great adoption on the market and it will keep this position for many years to come thanks to Java and its ecosystem.

+Scala and Java can exchange libraries and this is a big kickstart for anyone coming from Java that want to build applications in Scala because you can start right off with what you already know.

+I like the community around it, there is a great bunch of people that are really good and motivated and produce a lot of great material and provide great support.

+I mostly love its syntax, its terseness and expressive power, I like the language features.
+Scala is also implementing advanced and modern FP techniques and type level programming features that make it very expressive, powerful and super fun to use and explore.

-However with Scala it's been really annoying for me to learn FP because the vast majority of the content found around is for Haskell.
+However, with Scala, I found it really really annoying to learn FP because the vast majority of the content found around is for Haskell.
 Haskell is *the* authority on FP and for good reasons, I'm not denying that.
 But I see no reason why I should learn one language to learn another language.
 It would be a bit like going from London to Edinburgh via Paris.
 Sure you can do it but...
 I don't want to learn Haskell!
 I want to learn Scala!
+I have to say this is changing in the past years because the community is realizing that Scala is a world on its own and we're gradually moving away from Haskell and more quality material is present on the internet (I hope this guide to be one).

 So this is also to have good, complete materials in Scala.